SimmeringRook/simmeringrook.github.io/courses/PH403/Winter/WorkingDraft.md

   \label{fig:designProcessVerify}
 \end{figure}

 As expected, Figure \ref{fig:designProcessVerify} shows a strong agreement between representations.
-Comparing the output generated by Cartographer to the results from other plotting software, where applicable, is a key step in sense making and verifing the results agree with the already established predictions of GR.
+Comparing the output generated by Cartographer to the results from other plotting software, where applicable, is a key step in sense making and verifing the results agree with the already established predictions of \gls{gr}.
 As more complex expressions are represented and interpreted by Cartographer, this stage becomes more time consuming due to the increased chance for mistakes in derivation and/or implementation.

 $$\ $$